BCCI announces Sri Lanka tour schedule

-New Delhi: The Board of Control for Cricket in India (BCCI) on Tuesday announced the schedule of Sri Lanka's tour of India to be held from November 16 to December 24.
+New Delhi: The Board of Control for Cricket in India (BCCI) has announced the schedule of Sri Lanka's tour of India to be held from November 16 to December 24.

 The tour will feature three Test matches, three One-Day Internationals (ODI) and as many Twenty20 Internationals (T20I).